lurto/winfulldark_v2/README.md

 - Changes the windows background to be completely black
 - Activates Windows dark mode
-- Puts the Windows accent to the darkest color possible
+- Puts the Windows accent color to the darkest color possible
 - Works even if Winodws is **not** activated
 - **Bypasses** local group policy
 - **Bypasses** Active Directory GPO